optimized/Whoa-lib/WhoaUI_docs.md

 -- Top-left window icon.
 Set to "" to show a letter fallback instead. local ICON_IMAGE   = "rbxassetid://YOUR_ASSET_ID"

--- Icon shown on the right side of every section header.
+-- Icon shown on the right side of every section header (22×22, Fit scale).
 -- Set to "" to hide it entirely. local SECTION_ICON = "rbxassetid://YOUR_ASSET_ID"
 ```

 Both accept any Roblox asset ID.
-You can set them to the same asset or different ones.
-Setting either to `""` disables that icon — `ICON_IMAGE` will fall back to a letter, `SECTION_ICON` will simply not render anything in the header.
+Setting either to `""` disables it — `ICON_IMAGE` falls back to a letter, `SECTION_ICON` simply hides.

 ---